CZ-NIC/envelope/README.md

 ```

 ## Attachment
 You can attach a file in many different ways.
+Pick the one that suits you the best.
 ```python3
 envelope(attachment=Path("/tmp/file.txt"))  # filename will be 'file.txt'